navalboyblue/sol2uml/examples/storage/README.md

   -o examples/storage/origin-oeth-dripper.svg
 ```

-It no `--slotTypes` option is used with the `--slotNames` option, sol2uml will default all the assembly accessed types to bytes32.
+If no `--slotTypes` option is used with the `--slotNames` option, sol2uml will default all the assembly accessed types to bytes32.

 ![OETH Dripper Default Types](../../examples/storage/origin-oeth-dripper-default.svg)